CeGyger92/Game-Dev/README.md

 # Game-Dev
 Collection of game genre prototypes created with Unity in C#.

-Each folder includes the game's C# scripts and a zip folder of the entire Unity project.
+Each folder includes the game's C# scripts link to a zip folder of the entire Unity project.
 Demo videos for each prototype can be found here https://drive.google.com/drive/folders/1oNkmw2WcpQYlKhudpZIFiLQZ-noKqHKo?usp=sharing

 Bezos Bundle:
 The Bezos bundle was created with the idea that creativity thrives under constraints.
 While creating a prototype for 5 different game types I centered them all around the idea that Jeff Bezos, founder of Amazon, was a super villian in need of overcoming.
 All games in this repo are in a prototype stage with a demonstratable main gameplay loop.